Le-Gris/minicon2024/slides.md

 [click] So this year, an ARC prize was founded, with a million dollars in funds for rewarding progress towards human-level performance.

-[click] Although the tasks are visually simple, the benchmark is conceptually rich benchmark and particularly great challenge for AI.
+[click] Although the tasks are visually simple, the benchmark is conceptually rich and a particularly great challenge for AI.
 -->

 ---